Top 5 Tips for Womens Personal Safety

 This day started out as a simple Saturday outing with our 6 year old daughter, Jenna.
 She loved going to water parks and it was a hot summer day.
 Little did we know it would be a day we would never forget!

-Here are few good items to have!
+Here is a good item to have!

 More by this Author